 Researchers reported that the oil showed anti-inflammatory effects when used to treat respiratory conditions.
 It exhibited antibacterial, antiviral and antimicrobial properties that alleviate sinus pressure caused by an inflammatory response.

 Dilute two to four drops of eucalyptus oil with a carrier oil, and apply it topically to the chest, back of the neck, temples and forehead.
 This eliminates nasal buildup and clears your airways — alleviating the sinus tension that leads to a headache or migraine attack.

 Rosemary essential oil has been used in folk medicine to treat headaches and poor circulation because of its stimulating, anti-inflammatory and analgesic properties.
 It has a calming effect and improves personal orientation and alertness.

 Rosemary oil also reduces stress and emotional triggers that can cause headache attacks.
-It also aids digestion and soothes an upset stomach, which can be a symptom of a severe headache.
-(7)
+It aids digestion and soothes an upset stomach, as well, which can be a symptom of a severe headache.

 Take one drop of rosemary oil internally by adding it to tea, water or soup when experiencing headache or migraine attacks.
 To reduce headache pain, mix two drops of rosemary oil with two drops of peppermint oil and one teaspoon of coconut oil, and rub it into the temples, forehead and back of neck.

 You can also blend these top four essential oils for headaches with chamomile essential oil, cineole oil, spearmint oil and other oil blends that include other hydrosol flowers.